Do you love a good Acai Smoothie Bowl? Because oh my gosh, I sure do…okay perhaps I need to be more straightforward, I am OBSESSED!

 That is due to the fact that they use a commercial blender to blend the frozen acai and the other frozen fruits, and commercial blenders are super powerful.

 The truth is, in our homes, some blender can do this better than others.

-If your blender is not super powerful, it’ll most likely get stuck in the middle of blending and you’ll need to add more liquid (in this case apple juice) to enable the blender to finish blending the rest of the ingredients.
+If your blender is not super powerful, frozen acai puree will most likely get stuck in the middle of blending and you’ll need to add more liquid (in this case apple juice) to enable the blender to finish blending the rest of the ingredients.

 So in short, getting a frozen, more solid smoothie texture is totally doable if you have a blender that can handle blending the frozen ingredients, but if you don’t, you’ll just need to add more apple juice.
 The product will still be delicious, just less of “frozen” texture.

-Here are some of the ingredients I add to the blender to get this delicious smoothie:
+Here are some of the ingredients I add to the blender to make this simple Acai Smoothie Bowl:

 - Frozen unsweetened acai puree packets – break into small pieces to make it easier to blend

 - Frozen strawberries – I prefer to use frozen because it gives your Acai Smoothie Bowl an icy texture.